pjjajal/diffusion-trajectory/README.md

 ```bash
 python -m pip install -r requirements.txt
 ```
+> [!CAUTION]
-> [!TIP] If using Aesthetic, HPSv2, or ImageReward, additional steps must be taken, which are detailed in `fitness/fitness_fn.py`
+> If using Aesthetic, HPSv2, or ImageReward, additional steps must be taken, which are detailed in `fitness/fitness_fn.py`

 # Directory Structure & Notes
 **Datasets:** The `eval_datasets/open_img_pref` folder contains the subset of 60 Open Image Preferences prompts we used.